justinmccoy/auto_model_builder_demo/README.md

   ![](doc/source/images/add-model-to-project.png?raw=true)

-2. Within the *New Model* dialog, name the model *Heart Failure Prediction Model*, select the runtime that will be used for building a data pipeline, and training.
+2. Within the *New Model* dialog, name the model *Employee Attrition Prediction Model*, select the runtime that will be used for building a data pipeline, and training.
 The `Default Spark Scala 2.11` environment should be used, and will consume 1.5 capacity units per hour of training.

 Select `Manual` to define the evaluator algorithms, they type of model to train, and how to split training and validation data.